renmoraes/mfe_microservices_k8s/products-api/README.md

 # Products Web App Service

 This is a web application service for managing products.
-Below are the requirements and instructions to set up and run the application.

-## Requirements

-To run this application, you will need the following:

-- Java 11 SDK - It is suggested to use sdkman, which can be installed from https://sdkman.io/install.
-- Maven - Maven is required to build and run the application.
-You can install Maven from https://maven.apache.org/install.html.
-- SQL database - You will need to have a SQL database installed, and create a `products` database in it.

 ### Running MySQL in Docker